thm-projects/arsnova-flashcards/docker_win_readme.md

 ## Building production images yourself
 1. Clone the project
-2. From your project root directory run `sudo docker build -f .docker/app/Dockerfile -t <your-custom-tag> .`
+2. From your project root directory run `docker build -f .docker/app/Dockerfile -t <your-custom-tag> .`

 ## Build the proxy yourself
 1. Clone the project
-2. From your project root directory run `sudo docker build -t <your-custom-tag> .docker/proxy`
+2. From your project root directory run `docker build -t <your-custom-tag> .docker/proxy`

 ## Bringing up the application and self-build images automatically
 1. Clone the project
-2. From your project directory run `sudo docker-compose -f .docker/docker-compose.yml up -d --build`\
+2. From your project directory run `docker-compose -f .docker/docker-compose.yml up -d --build`\
   2.1.
 If your local port 80 is already in use, you can change it in `.docker/docker-compose.yml`
-3. The app is now available under [localhost](http://localhost)
+3. The app is now available under [localhost](http://localhost) or under the IP you can find at the top of the docker toolbox

 ## Developing with Docker
 You can build and run the development version of cards with docker.
 Therefore you can use the standard Dockerfile in the projects root directory.